-This year, the women of the World Day of Prayer Committee of Egypt wrote the world day of prayer service.
-We will be especially focused on making grants to organizations in Egypt, and to domestic and international organizations that address the areas the women of Egypt have identified:
+This year, the women of the World Day of Prayer Committee of The Bahamas wrote the world day of prayer service.
+We will focus on making grants to organizations in The Bahamas, and to domestic and international organizations that address the areas the women of The Bahamas have identified:

 All requests for WDP USA funding should:

 - Reflect the mission of World Day of Prayer, USA